-Justice Court’s Civil/Small Claims Office is located on the first floor of the historic side of the Missoula County Courthouse, 200 W. Broadway.
-Business hours are 8:00 am to 12:00 pm & 1:00 pm to 5:00 pm, Monday through Friday, excluding holidays.
+Justice Court’s Civil/Small Claims Office is located on the East side of the first floor of the historic side of the Missoula County Courthouse, 200 W. Broadway.
+Business hours are 8:00 am to 5:00 pm, Monday through Friday, excluding holidays.

 Click on one of the following links to jump to the section:

 - Civil Complaint, Summons and Service

 - Civil Answer

 A Civil Complaint in Justice Court initiates a legal action to recover monetary amounts up to $12,000.00 (not including attorneys’ fees) and/or possession of premises (eviction).
 Filing fees, service costs, attorney’s fees and damages may be recoverable in a civil suit if listed in the complaint.
 Although civil cases are sometimes filed by attorneys, members of the public who wish to represent themselves may file cases without attorneys.
 Any party named on a case as a corporation, LLP, trust or partnership must file through an attorney.
 LLCs are able to file Civil Complaints in certain circumstances.

 If you choose to represent yourself, you may wish to consult the Montana Justice Court Rules of Civil Procedure as well as the Missoula County Justice Court Local Rules.
 Additionally, you may look into the following resources:Montana Codes Annotated

 Montana Justice and City Court Rules of Civil Procedure

 Montana Rules of Civil Procedure

 Montana Legal Services